Perlin noise: Gradient permutation

-This specific permutation is not absolutely required, though it does require a randomized array of the values [0–255] (inclusive).
+This specific permutation is not absolutely required, though it does require a randomized array of the integers 0 to 255.
 If creating a new permutation table, care should be taken to ensure uniform distribution of the values.

+To get a gradient vector using the permutation table the coordinates of a grid point are looked up sequentially in the permutation table adding the value of each coordinate to the permutation of the previous coordinate.
+So for example the original implementation did this in 3D as follows:

+// Values above 255 were handled by repeating the permutation table twice.

+static final int p[] = new int[512];